Open science practices in space biology: NASA’s Open Science Data Repository

 Submitted Conference Presentations

 • “Bridging Expertise for Space Biology: NASA Open Science Data Repository’s Analysis Working Groups”.
-NASA Analysis Working Groups Symposium.
-Online, May 1, 2024
+NASA Analysis Working Groups Symposium (Online, 1 May 2024)

 • “Building Open Science Communities in Space Biology”.
-Presentation and panel co-organized between PHIL_OS and NASA Open Science Data Repository.
-American Society of Gravitational and Space Research, Washington DC, November 19, 2023
+Presentation and panel co-organized between PHIL_OS and NASA Open Science Data Repository (American Society of Gravitational and Space Research, Washington DC, 19 November 2023)

 • “Defining ‘Space’ through Data Sharing: Plant Space Experiments and NASA’s GeneLab” with Sabina Leonelli.
 Philosophy in Biology and Medicine (PhilInBioMed) Network Meeting.
-Cambridge University, May 9, 2023.
+(Cambridge University, 9 May 2023)

 Back to Subprojects